daverobertson/wp-admin-scheme-oklch/README.md

 });
 ```

 ...and also the front-end by hooking `wp_enqueue_scripts`.
-This will make the admin bar consistent with how it appears in the WP Admin.
+This will make the admin bar appear the same way as logged-in users view the public website.

 Note: OKLCH values are expected, since other CSS variables inherit these and some make [on-the-fly adjustments](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl#color-modifications-in-css).
 It's possible to use other color formats (e.g. hex), but all variables would need to be defined.